 Sydney International Airport is located less than 10 miles/15 km from Sydney’s CBD and is very easily accessible.
 There are several transport options between the two:

 Most fares on public transport are around $4, however when you are going to and from the airport an extra fee applies which unfortunately makes trips to/from the airport quite expensive.
-A single trip to/from the airport will cost you $16.77 on your Opal card.
+A single trip to/from the airport will cost you over $20 on your Opal card.